 Building Use & Video Conferencing

-1. The library is open to all Williston or St. George based non-profit organizations for group meetings, free of charge, on a first-come, first-served basis, subject to the following conditions:
+1. The library meeting rooms are open to all Williston or St. George based non-profit organizations for group meetings, free of charge, on a first-come, first-served basis, dependent upon the room’s availability subject to the following conditions.

-a.
-A library use form shall be filled out and filed with the Library Director no later than 24 hours prior to the meeting time.
-On this form, the organization and a named Williston resident shall assume all liability for any damages which may occur.
+d.
+A Library use form shall be filled out and filed with the Library Director no later than 24 hours prior to the meeting time.
+On this form, the organization and a named Williston or St. George resident shall assume all liability for any damages which may occur.
+The individual booking the room may be asked for identification.

-b.
-If the event may reasonably be expected to attract more than 25 people, the library may request proof of liability insurance no later than 24 hours prior to the meeting time, and the organization sponsoring the event may be asked to provide a private security officer for the event at the discretion of the Board.
+e.
+If the event may reasonably be expected to attract more than 25 people, the Library may request proof of liability insurance no later than 24 hours prior to the meeting time, and the organization sponsoring the event may be asked to provide a private security officer for the event at the discretion of the Board.

-c.
+f.
 No admission shall be charged.
-All advertising or publicity for the meeting shall include the statement set forth in item 3 below.
+All advertising or publicity for the meeting shall include the statement set forth in paragraph 6 below.

-d.
+g.
 Facilities must be cleaned up and left in the same condition they were in before use.
 If applicable, the doors shall be locked, the lights turned out and the key returned promptly.
+If the key is lost all costs of rekeying the doors will be passed on to whoever signed for the key.

-e.
-With permission, groups using the library may serve refreshments, but no alcoholic beverages may be consumed on library property.
+h.
+With permission, groups using the Library may serve refreshments in designated areas, but no alcoholic beverages may be consumed on library property.

-f.
-There will be no smoking in the library at any time.
+i.
+There will be no smoking in the Library at any time.

 4. DAML staff will assist videoconference users with technical support and supporting audiovisual equipment during regular library hours.
-Staff will advise users of the most suitable way in which to carry their videoconference and may serve as technical liaison with videoconference distributors to assure compatibility with videoconference equipment.
+Staff will advise users of the most suitable way in which to conduct their videoconference and may serve as technical liaison with videoconference distributors to assure compatibility with videoconference equipment.
 The videoconferencing is internet based.
 If browser plugin software is required which is different from the ones already installed on the DAML laptop, it must be approved and can only be installed by DAML staff at least one week in advance.
-Users may use their own computer if they already have videoconferencing accounts (e.g. Google Hangout, Skype).
+Users may use their own computer if they already have videoconferencing accounts (e.g. Google Meet, Skype, Zoom, etc.).

-6. These policies may be waived at the discretion of the Library Board.
+7. These policies may be waived at the discretion of the Library Board or Director.